AlexOnData/DaAn_Production_KPIs_nVent/README.md

-# 📊 Power BI - Downtime Monitoring Dashboard
+# 📊 PowerBI - Downtime Monitoring Dashboard

 ⚠️ **Disclaimer:** The dataset used in this project is **fictitious**.
 This dashboard was created **only as a presentation model** and should not be interpreted as real operational data.